Last Updated on

 You don’t need to throw away the product immediately.
 Because let’s be honest, it will cost a bomb replacing them all at once.

 So here’s what you can do instead.
-The next time you run out of a product, replace it with a product that has safe ingredients.
+The next time you run out of a product, replace it with a product that has safer ingredients.

 I have this huge jar of hair masque from Matrix that I purchased recently and couldn’t just throw it away.
-It is silicone and paraben-free but has artificial fragrance and will probably take me another 6-8 months to finish.
+It has an artificial fragrance and will probably take me another 6-8 months to finish.

 So I started by replacing my face wash with a sulfate-free one.
 And then gradually moved on to my shampoo, body lotion and soap as and when I ran out of them.

-I still have products that need replacing.
-Plus, I haven’t even got a close look at replacing my makeup stash.
-Sadly we don’t have many options in India when it comes to clean makeup.
+I haven’t even got a close look at replacing my makeup stash.
+Sadly, there are limited options in India when it comes to clean makeup.
 So it’s okay to start one product at a time and replace them gradually.

 There are so many Indian brands making amazing products at affordable prices.
-You can easily find them online on Amazon, Nykaa or other wellness websites.
+You can easily find them online on Amazon, Vanity Wagon or other wellness websites.

 However, I highly recommend checking the ingredient list of any product before buying.
 Many companies falsely market their products as ‘ayurvedic’, ‘natural’, ‘chemical-free’, ‘herbal’ or ‘pure’.
 The notorious Pantanjali is the top contender in the race among dozens of other brands.